elotl/smf-nova/policies/multicluster-span-policies/README.md

 ## Prerequisites

-1. Cilium Cluster Mesh installed on both Nova workload clusters, configured for connectivity between the clusters."
+1. Cilium Cluster Mesh installed on both Nova workload clusters, configured for connectivity between the clusters.
 2. Nova installed with `multi-cluster-capacity` option.
 If Nova is already installed, then the Nova scheduler deployment can be edited  on the Nova control plane to add this option.

 ```